 Sandy Lane had gradually decayed as crowds dropped and a solution was sought.
 In 2002 the club moved top Imperial Fields, which was the former training ground of Crystal Palace.
 It was a spanking new stadium with a sports complex surrounding it.

 After several seasons of coming close, The Terrors were promoted via the play offs in 2007-0 back into the top flight of the Isthmian League.
 Star player Michail Antonio was snapped up by Reading on a career that would see a full England cap and a move to West Ham United.

 However, financial and ownership problems as well as rumours of other clubs looking to buy Imperial Fields caused uncertainty at United.
 The team were relegated at the end of the 2011-12 season.

 The 2012-13 season saw the club use three different team managers as they finished low down Division One South.
 Many supporters were angry and became disillusioned with affairs at Imperial Fields and set up their own team Tooting & Mitcham Wanderers to play in the Surrey South Eastern Combination.

-Tooting & Mitcham United will play in the Isthmian League Division One South in the 2013-14 season.
+Tooting & Mitcham United will play in the Isthmian League Premier Division in the 2017-18 season.